REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Experimental Setup and Results

 The proposed architecture was evaluated in simulation and on a physical robot.
 As stated in Section~\ref{sec:arch-pomdp}, statistics of action execution, e.g., observed outcomes of all actions and computation time for knowledge producing actions, are collected in an initial training phase.
 These statistics are used by the controller to compute the relative utility of different actions, and the probabilities of obtaining different action outcomes and observations.
 The simulator uses these statistics to simulate the robot's movement and perception.
 In addition, the simulator represents objects using probabilistic functions of features extracted from images, with the corresponding models being acquired in an initial training phase---see~\cite{zhang:TRO13} for more details about such models.

 In each experimental trial, the robot's goal was to find and move specific objects to specific places---the robot's location, the target object, and locations of domain objects were chosen randomly.
 An action sequence extracted from an answer set of the ASP program provides a plan comprising abstract actions, each of which is executed probabilistically.
-Our proposed architecture, henceforth referred to as ``PA'', was compared with: (1) POMDP-1; and (2) POMDP-2, which revises POMDP-1 by assigning specific probability values to default statements to bias the initial belief.
+Our refinement-based architecture ``REBA'' was compared with: (1) POMDP-1, which constructs a POMDP from the fine-resolution description (and computed statistics), computes the policy, and uses this policy to implement the desired abstract action; and (2) POMDP-2, which revises POMDP-1 by assigning specific probability values to default statements to bias the initial belief.
 The performance measures were: (a) \emph{success}, the fraction (or $\%$) of trials in which the robot achieved the assigned goals; (b) \emph{planning time}, the time taken to compute a plan to achieve the assigned goal; and (c) the average \emph{number of actions} that were executed to achieve the desired goal.
-We evaluate the following three key hypotheses: \begin{enumerate} \item[\underline{\textbf{H1}}] PA simplifies design in comparison with architectures based on purely probabilistic reasoning and increases confidence in the correctness of the robot's behavior; \item[\underline{\textbf{H2}}] PA achieves the assigned goals more reliably and efficiently than POMDP-1; and \item[\underline{\textbf{H3}}] Our representation for defaults improves reliability and efficiency in comparison with not using defaults or assigning specific probability values to defaults. \end{enumerate} We examine the first hypothesis qualitatively in the context of some execution traces grounded in the illustrative domain described in Example~\ref{ex:illus-example} (Section~\ref{sec:exp-traces}).
+We evaluate the following three key hypotheses: \begin{enumerate} \item[\underline{\textbf{H1}}] REBA simplifies design in comparison with architectures based on purely probabilistic reasoning and increases confidence in the correctness of the robot's behavior; \item[\underline{\textbf{H2}}] REBA achieves the assigned goals more reliably and efficiently than POMDP-1; and \item[\underline{\textbf{H3}}] Our representation for defaults improves reliability and efficiency in comparison with not using defaults or assigning specific probability values to defaults. \end{enumerate} We examine the first hypothesis qualitatively in the context of some execution traces grounded in the illustrative domain described in Example~\ref{ex:illus-example} (Section~\ref{sec:exp-traces}).
 We then discuss the quantitative results corresponding to the experimental evaluation of the other two hypotheses in simulation and on physical robots (Section~\ref{sec:exp-results}).